 - Choose Apply immediately.

-Note: After the modification is complete, the DB instance reboots again.
+Note: When the modification completes, the DB instance reboots again.

 An InvalidParameterCombination error occurs when you call the ModifyDBInstance operation

-If you receive the following error message: "IAM role provided is not valid, check that the role exists and has the correct policies", then take the following actions:
+When you call the ModifyDBInstance operation, you might receive the "IAM role provided is not valid, check that the role exists and has the correct policies" error message.

 Couldn't use Windows Authentication to log in to the DB instance